MicrosoftDocs/sql-docs/docs/advanced-analytics/r/package-install-uninstall-and-sync.md

 This feature is available in SQL Server 2017 CTP 2 or later.

-Because this feature uses R functions in Microsoft R version 9.1.0, you can add this feature to a instance of SQL Server 2016 by upgrading the instance to use the latest version of Microsoft R. For more information, see [Use SqlBindR.exe to Upgrade SQL Server R Services](use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).
+Because this feature uses R functions in Microsoft R version 9.1.0, you can add this feature to an instance of SQL Server 2016 by upgrading the instance to use the latest version of Microsoft R. For more information, see [Use SqlBindR.exe to Upgrade SQL Server R Services](use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).

 ### Enable the package management feature